 Does loose leaf Chamomile tea make you sleepy?

-Eqyptian Chamomile is best known as a nighttime tea (or a sleepy time tea) because of its ability to promote calmness and relieve stress and anxiety.
+Egyptian Chamomile is best known as a nighttime tea (or a sleepy time tea) because of its ability to promote calmness and relieve stress and anxiety.
 Very popular at bedtime, this is a loose leaf tea that may help you sleep.

-What are Chamomile tea benefits?
+What are the benefits of Chamomile tea?

 Besides the calming effects, loose chamomile tea leaves contain natural chemical compounds that may reduce inflammation, which is your immune system's reaction to fight infection.
 If you're looking for a tea that is good for easing cramps, the muscle-relaxing properties of chamomile tea have also been used to ease indigestion and period cramps.